zhenweishi/O-RAW/README.md

-## Ontology-guided Radiomics Analysis Workflow (O-RAW) verison 2.0.1
+# Ontology-guided Radiomics Analysis Workflow (O-RAW) verison 2.1

+## This repository accompanies the publication 'Technical Note: Ontology-guided Radiomics Analysis Workflow (O-RAW)'
 ## The publication of O-RAW is coming soon.
 Please cite the webpage when you use it for academic research.

 Radiomics is high-throughput automated tumour feature extraction from medical images.
 This has shown potential for quantifying tumour phenotype and predicting treatment response.
 The three major challenges  of radiomics research and clinical adoption are: